Superalgos/Superalgos/README.md

 ## Market Data / Indicators Seem to be Outdated

 If you are running the app for the first time or you stopped running the app for some time, data will not be up to date.
 Every time you start the app, it will take some time for data to catch up with the present time.
-If you wish to make sure your bots are running, simply click RESTART BOTS, check if the processes are running in your console and eventually, refresh the concerned layers.
+If you wish to make sure your bots are running, simply click RESTART SIMULATION, check if the processes are running in your console and eventually, refresh the concerned layers.

 ![Troubleshooting-Refresh-Layers](https://user-images.githubusercontent.com/13994516/63114415-18494c80-bf95-11e9-8755-0fb2cb293ea0.gif)

 ## New Simulation Doesn't Seem to Match My New Settings

 When you are working with a strategy, changing conditions, formulas or any other parameters, you will likely be re-running simulations (RESTARTING BOTS) so that the bots take on the new settings.
-Every time you RESTART BOTS, the system waits for a little while and automatically refreshes the Simulation Layers.
+Every time you RESTART SIMULATION, the system waits for a little while and automatically refreshes the Simulation Layers.
 However, it may happen that the auto-refresh happens before the new data is made available by the bots, so you may wish to refresh the Simulation Layers manually if that seems to be the case.

 # Reporting Bugs